merail/incoming-call-handler/README.md

-This app demonstrates examples of usage:
+This Android app demonstrates examples of usage:
 1. ```BroadcastReceiver``` for catching calls.
 2. Creating a window from the ```BroadcastReceiver```.
 3. Dragging the created window.